 Home DNA is quite different to all the other DNA testing companies as it can clue you in on your ancestors migration.

 In that regard, Home DNA does add a new dimension to DNA testing, even though the GPS Origins test is significantly more expensive than other tests available.

 The waiting time though is more reasonable compared to other companies.
 Depending on which test kit that you do buy from Home DNA you can wait as little as 2 weeks or as long as 8 weeks.

 The downfall with this is that you cannot connect with distant relatives like you can with other kits.
 But maybe that is something that can be done in the future.

 So, do I recommend Home DNA?

-Well if you want to discover the origins of your ancestors and learn about their journey to the new world then yes I do recommend Home DNA!
+Yes, I do recommend Home DNA!
+If you want to discover the origins of your ancestors and learn about their journey to the new world then this DNA testing kit is for you.

 Thank You and Please Leave A Comment

 I hope you enjoyed this review looking at the different Home DNA test kits that are available.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.